Surgical Orthodontics Before & After Photos

-When you come into our Mississauga orthodontics or our Sudbury Orthodontics office, Dr. Virdee will always go over all your treatment options with you.
+When you come into see us, Dr. Virdee will always go over all your treatment options with you.
 In patients with severe bites, we will discuss surgical and non-surgical options with you.
 If you are considering surgery to correct your bite or your appearance, we will refer you to some of the top orthognathic surgeons in Mississauga or Sudbury to discuss the actual procedure.
 Dr. Virdee will always tell you that you are not obliged to proceed with surgery unless you feel that it is the right treatment for you.

 You will be referred for surgery once the jaw growth is complete – this usually takes place by age 16 for girls and 18 for boys.
 All growth must be completed before jaw surgery can be performed.
 However the pre-surgical tooth movements can begin one to two years prior to these ages.